How (and When) to File a 1099 Form

 Send “Copy B” to Independent Contractors

-Make sure your independent contractors receive Copy B of their Form 1099-MISC by January 31, 2017.
-This due date is extended to February 15, 2017, if you are reporting payments in box 8 or box 14.
+Make sure your independent contractors receive Copy B of their Form 1099-MISC by February 15, 2018.

-Send “Copy A” to the IRS by Mail
+Send “Copy A” to the IRS Electronically or by Mail

 What If You Don’t Receive a 1099 From a Business?